 Another thoughtful sympathy gift is an ashes pendant.
 Easily tucked under their shirt, the urn necklace becomes a grief barometer.
 On show it means ‘I want to talk’.
 When hidden, it signals ‘give me space’.

-Ashes keychains for men
+Cremation ashes keychains for men

 Keychain urns make a wise ashes jewelry gift for men who don’t like attracting attention to their grief.